jayascodez/my-nc-news-beproject/README.md

 # My Northcoders News API BE Project

 ## Description
-This project is a backend API designed for a news application.
-The API allows users to interact with the news articles, comments and user profiles.
-This project is built with node.js and interacts with a PostgreSQL database.
+A backend API designed for a news application, allowing users to interact with news articles, comments and user profiles.
+At the core, it allows users to search for users, topics, comments and articles and lets users interact with the database.
+This project is built with node.js and interacts with a PostgreSQL database, simulating the construction of a back-end server such as Reddit.
 The aim is to provide a robust, scalable backend to serve news data to the front end.

 ## Installation Instructions
 1. **Clone the repository**